Garllon/ruby-mentorship/lessons/9-object-orientation.md

 ## Classes

 In many programming languages there are classes which define the properties of their instances, also known as objects.
-Think of a class like a template and an object as a specific thing of a certain class.
+Think of a class like a template or blueprint and an object as a specific thing of a certain class.
 For example we could define a class called `Hardware` and one instance of this class could be a laptop.
 People are using different laptops, but all of them are a kind of `Hardware`.
+Another way to classify things is to think of classes as nouns (e.g. `Hardware`) since they tell you what things are and method as verbs, because they ususally make something do something.

 In ruby a class is defined as follows: